 The service has three priorities:

-• Supporting people to be independent
+- Supporting people to be independent

-• Enabling people to achieve their goals
+- Enabling people to achieve their goals

-• Advocating with people who have learning disabilities and/or autism
+- Advocating with people who have learning disabilities and/or autism

 Services to support people at home

 The hospital discharge teams are based in three acute hospitals and provide advice, assessment and discharge planning for people.
-All of these teams work closely with health colleagues to promote an effective multi-disciplinary approach.
+All teams work closely with health colleagues to promote an effective multi-disciplinary approach.
 We're currently looking at innovative new methods such as 'discharge to assess' which is following people from discharge to their own home or care home.
 We're also exploring innovative front door of hospital approaches to ensure the correct discharge pathway is instigated as soon as possible.

 Reablement focuses on what people can do and builds on these skills rather than focusing on what the individual cannot do.
 Reablement also works with community partners and organisations to re-connect the individual to activities and groups that have been or are important to that person.
-This improves well-being and reduces loneliness.
+This improves wellbeing and reduces loneliness.

-Unlike traditional domiciliary care which assists an individual to carry out their day to day activities such as washing, dressing, using the toilet and preparing meals Reablement takes a person-centred approach.
+Unlike traditional domiciliary care which assists an individual to carry out their day-to-day activities such as washing, dressing, using the toilet and preparing meals Reablement takes a person-centred approach.
 The individual sets their own goals to be achieved over a short time period and the Reablement worker helps them to achieve these goals through encouragement and support.

-We're a new service who provide short term care to those that have been discharged from hospital or those in crisis requiring a rapid response to prevent hospital admission.
+We provide short term care to those that have been discharged from hospital or those in crisis requiring a rapid response to prevent hospital admission.

 Living Well